I’ve come across countless students who have a decent understanding of English grammar, writing, and vocabulary.

 - Native speakers rely on word stress to identify words.
 Thus, incorrect word stress patterns can lead to miscommunication between non-native speakers and native speakers.

 - Knowing the stress pattern of words will help students to learn and remember the correct pronunciation of words.

 - Knowing correct word stress will help students to improve their listening comprehension skills.

 - Overall, the skill to stress words correctly will help ESL learners more to converse more confidently in English and enjoy it!

-While some languages have little or limited stress, English is a heavily stressed based language.
+While some languages have little or limited stress – like Mandarin –, English is a heavily stress-based language.

 Unfortunately, the majority of ESL teachers and students ignore the necessity to practice word stress.